flyingsl0ths/Java-Design-Patterns-Examples/Bridge Design Pattern/BridgeDesignPattern.md

 ## What Is The Bridge Design Pattern?

-* A design pattern that builds upon the Adapter Design Pattern such that we no longer need an "adapter" interface instead we seperate use an abstraction thous decoupling the abstraction from implementation

 * A design pattern used to decouple an abstraction from it's implementation so that the two can vary independently

 * Used for progessively adding functionality while separating out major differences using abstract classes

+  * Functionality can be thought of as a list of features which have been planned but not implemented yet for the next release of a program

 ![Bridge_Design_Pattern_Diagram](res/Bridge-Design-Pattern-UML-Diagram.png)